 It is difficult to predict what the future will hold.
 In addition to the variability along the spectrum of Dravet syndrome, recently approved medications are helping more patients than ever achieve better seizure control.
-It is yet to be seen how these new medications may affect the long-term outcomes for patients with Dravet syndrome.
+It is yet to be seen how these new medications may affect the long-term outcomes for patients with Dravet syndrome, but earlier diagnosis and improved therapies give hope for a better future.
 Furthermore, the disease-modifying therapies that are being developed to directly target the SCN1A gene could greatly change the outlook for the future.
-When this booklet was first published in 2021, some of these therapies had already entered clinical trials and several more showed promising results in preclinical cellular and animal models.
+As of 2024, there are at least two potentially disease modifying therapies being tested in human trials and many more in development using animal and cell models.

-Staying connected to DSF will ensure you are up-todate on all the new treatments in the development pipeline, opportunities to participate in clinical trials, and options for approved medications.
+Staying connected to DSF will ensure you are up-todate on all the new treatments in development, opportunities to participate in clinical studies, and options for approved medications.